 - Related Guides

 Whether you work at a university, you attend one, or you have any other connection with a university, you may have given the university some of your personal data.
-For example, you may have handed over your full name, address, and email address, as well as some financial data to pay for the cost of university, or so that they could pay you as an employee.
+For example, you may have handed over your full name, address, and email address, as well as some financial data to pay for the cost of university, such as credit card details.
+Or you may have provided your bank details so that they could pay you as your employer.

 You are, therefore, trusting that the university is going to handle your information with the privacy and confidentiality it deserves.
 When this does not happen, and your data is breached, it can be very hard to deal with from a financial and emotional point of view.

 In this guide, we will reveal everything you need to know about university data breaches.
 This includes information on the data breach procedure at university, GDPR individual rights, working with a No Win, No Fee data breach lawyer, and much more.

 It is important to note that there are time limits in place if you would like to make a personal data breach claim.
 The typical deadline is six years.
 However, if the breach has involved public body, then you could only have one year to make a claim.
 This is why it is important to act as quickly as possible.

 There are lots of different types of data that a university could hold about you.
 Examples could include:

 - Personal data: This could include telephone numbers, your name and address, your date of birth and your email address, for example.

 - Financial data: You may have given the university your bank details or other financial data.